Who’s hiring right now? Try these 10 startups, the fastest growing on LinkedIn

 - Databricks, an AI platform for data analysis, ramped up during COVID-19 and is currently hiring 200 people.

-- Outreach data security and privacy has made the list three years running and they’re still growing.
+- Outreach for data security and privacy has made the list three years running and they’re still growing.

 - Brooklinen‘s DTC bedding and home goods got a $50 million cash infusion to expand overseas just in time for plenty of people to work from their homes.